Paradise Rider.

 There are some serious cyclists who live up in Muskoka.

-From my house I was able to venture out on a few 100 km loop rides around some of the area's larger lakes.
+From my house I was able to venture out on three 100 km plus loop rides around some of the area's larger lakes.
 The terrain was never flat and on every ride there would be numerous very difficult elevated sections.
 I always rode wearing a heart rate monitor and on every ride my heart rate would max out in the 170 bpm zone while attacking the hills.
-I also had a computer on my bike and on a good day I would average 20-25 km/h.
-I vividly remember the fastest speed that I ever hit on my bike computer.
+I also had a computer on my bike and on a good day I would average between 20-25 km/h.
+I still can remember the fastest speed that I ever hit on my bike.

-One week during one summer workers were laying new asphalt on the hill from top to bottom.
-The job had just finished on a Friday afternoon as I drove by and I could hear the freshly paved road calling out my name.
-I made up my mind on that afternoon; I would attack the hill the next day, but this time descending downhill as fast as possible.
+One week during the summer workers were laying new asphalt on the hill from top to bottom.
+The job had just finished on a Friday afternoon and as I drove by I could hear the freshly paved road calling out my name.
+I made up my mind on that afternoon that I would attack the hill the next day, but this time descending downhill as fast as possible.

 But alas, I fell just short at 79.3 km/h.
 Riding downhill that fast on a bicycle had truly scared the hell out of me and I would never attempt to ride anywhere close to that speed ever again.